td-org-uit-no/assignment-template-typst/template.typ

-// This function gets your whole document as its `body` and formats
+// This function gets your whole document as its `body`.
-// it as an article in the style of the IEEE.
-#let uit_template(
+#let template(
-  // The paper's title.
+  // The Assignment's title.
-  title: [Paper Title],
+  title: [Assignment Title],
   // An array of authors.
 For each author you can specify a name,
   // department, organization, location, and email.
 Everything but
   // but the name is optional.
   authors: (),
-  // The paper's running header
+  // The assignment's running header
-  header: [Paper Header],
+  header: [Assignment Header],
-  // The paper's abstract.
+  // The assignment's abstract.
 Can be omitted if you don't have one.
   abstract: none,
   // A list of index terms to display after the abstract.
   index-terms: (),
   // The article's paper size.
 Also affects the margins.
-  paper-size: "us-letter",
+  paper-size: "a4",
   // The path to a bibliography file if you want to cite some external
   // works.
   bibliography-file: none,
-  // The paper's content.
+  // The assignments's content.
   body,
 ) = {
   // Set document metadata.
   set document(title: title, author: authors.map(author => author.name))

   // Set the body font.
-  // set text(font: "Times New Roman", size: 10pt)
-  // set text(font: "New Computer Modern", size: 10pt)
   set text(font: "STIX Two Text", size: 10pt)

   // Configure the page.